 US companies use IRS Form W-9 (Request for Taxpayer Identification Number and Certification) to get information from independent contractors they hire who are based in the United States.

-Form W-9 contains the name, address, and Social Security number (or Tax Identification Number, known as TIN) of the 1099 contractor in question.
+Form W-9 contains the name, address, and Social Security Number (or Tax Identification Number, known as TIN) of the 1099 contractor in question.
+Keep in mind that sometimes contractors acting as business owners might give you their Employer Identification Number (EIN) instead.
 Employers only need to ask for a filled-out Form W-9 from contractors they paid more than $600 to in the course of a year.
 Neither the employer nor the contractor needs to submit this form to the IRS since it is only a prerequisite for filling out Form 1099-NEC.

 How to collect IRS Form W-8BEN (or W-8BEN-E) for foreign independent contractors?